Discworld (world): Sto Lat

-The Ramtops
+Ramtops

 The Ramtops are the Discworld's principal mountain range.
 Across their vast extent, from the Hub to the Rim, they incorporate elements from virtually every noted mountain range of Earth, from the Scottish Highlands (Lancre) to the Himalayas (the High Tops) to Appalachia (Slice).
 They are the Disc's main magical conduit, as they lie like a metal rod across the centre of the Disc's magical field (indeed, the source of the field, the Cori Celesti, is technically part of the Ramtops), and are thus alive with unreality.
-Portals to various otherworlds dot the range's hidden crevices; "gnarly ground" compresses vast areas of land into tiny patches, and where witches, wizards, and godlike monks alike practice their arts within these secluded communities.
+Portals to various otherworlds dot the range's hidden crevices; "gnarly ground" compresses vast areas of land into tiny patches, and where witches, wizards, and godlike monks alike practice their arts.

-Due to a relative rarity of horizontal flat surfaces (vertical flat surfaces are plenty), kingdoms in the Ramtops tend to be small, isolated, and sparsely populated.
+Kingdoms in the Ramtops tend to be small, isolated, and sparsely populated.
 Much of the economy is agrarian and communities largely consist of loosely affiliated groups of self-sufficient farms.
 The Ramtops are known for their harsh winters; snow drifts can rise up to 15 ft during the worst storms.
 "Ramtoppers have 18 words for snow," Pratchett says, "none of them printable."

 Pratchett mentioned that the name of the Ramtops comes from RAMTOP (i.e. top of RAM, or random-access memory), a system variable in the ZX Spectrum computer.